 Residents should try to resolve any disputes or issues with the person or persons responsible for the discomfort in person unless they fear this will cause undue harm.
 Natura will take every chance to help resolve the issue in a peaceful and calm manner.

 Violence of any kind will not be tolerated and may cause the member or members involved to have membership revoked.

 Members of Natura will pledge to accept member’s race, religion, sexuality or lifestyle with respect.
 Any discriminatory action will be dealt with swiftly.
 We must endure to live in a harmonious a balanced community where all are accepted and tolerance will never be an issue.
 However the said acceptance must be within the norm, occult or other practices that harm are not to be tolerated as they interfere with others rights.

-Garbage and Recycling: Garbage and recycling will be collected on site for disposal.
-We will endeavor to create as little waste and recycling as possible for both as residence and as Natura on whole.
+Garbage and Recycling: Garbage and recycling will be collected on-site for disposal.
+We will endeavor to create as little waste and recycling as possible for both as residents and as Natura on whole.

 All residence must consider what they put down the drain before doing so.
 No hazardous chemicals or substances shall be put into our septic systems.
 This includes any substance that may not be considered hazardous to people but may cause issues with septic system operations.